mvolkmann/blog/src/swift.md

 ```

 Protocols can use the type name `Self` to refer to
-the actual type that is implementing the protocol.
+the actual type that conforms to the protocol.
 This is the only place where the type `Self` can be used.

 Protocols that use generic types declare them in a different way